eggplants/wbsv-cli/README.md

   -t, --only_target     Save just target webpage(s).
   -l level, --level level
-                        Set maximum recursion depth. (>0) -V, --version         show program's version number and exit
+                        Set maximum recursion depth. (>0) -O, --own             Only URLs with the same domain as target -V, --version         show program's version number and exit

 If you don't give the URL,